Traeger vs. Pit Boss: Best Pellet Grills & Smokers (2023)

 This series is designed to maximize flavoring while also enabling the easiest cooking experience possible.
 We recommend this grill for beginners, even above the Pro models, because the pellet sensor is a must-have feature and will ease the beginner's mind.

 The Traeger Ironwood Series is more advanced than the Traeger Pro Series.
 Think of the Traeger Pro Series as the entry-level series.
 The Traeger Ironwood Series has added insulation and advanced hopper functionality compared to the Pro Series.
 The best grill and smoker is the Traeger Timberline Series.

 Traeger Timberline Series

-The largest of these Traeger grills has a whopping 1300 square inches of cooking space, which is almost 50% larger than the largest Ironwood grill, yet is still powerful enough for the cooking chamber's internal temperatures to reach as high as 500 degrees.
+The largest of these Traeger pellet grills has a whopping 1300 square inches of cooking space, which is almost 50% larger than the largest Ironwood grill.
+Even with the larger size, it is still powerful enough for the cooking chamber's internal temperatures to reach as high as 500 degrees.

 This professional-level grill also has three grill grates made from stainless steel, a concealed grease pan, and a magnetic bamboo cutting board.
 There is serious, and then there is serious.
-With, maximum cooking surface, maximum hopper size, and a digital controller, this might be the pellet grill or pellet smoker money can buy.
+With a maximum cooking surface, a massive hopper size, and a digital controller, this might be the pellet grill or pellet smoker money can buy.